 1. In order to take the Written Exam, applicants must have satisfactorily completed Neurology or Child Neurology residency program training, or be within six months of satisfactorily completing such a program (requires letter from Program Director).

-2. The Neurology Written Exam is offered twice a year at Pearson Vue.
-The application period usually opens in October.
+2. The Neurology Written Exam is offered once a year at Pearson Vue.
+The application period usually opens in September.

 Become Board Certified